Uffyz/tonnelmp/README.md

 status - status of the gift - forsale / auction (not sure about auction sorry)

+limited - true/false - wether listing the gift needs to be unlocked or not (0.1 TON required to unlock the listing)

 auction - either None or auction data in dict

 export_at - time of when the gift has been placed for sale / auction